ACL Computer Use Policy (including e-safety and acceptable use with ACL equipment and centres)

 It is inappropriate use of the internet system for users to access, download or transmit any material which might reasonably be considered obscene, abusive, sexist, racist, defamatory, related to violent extremism or terrorism or which is intended to annoy, harass or intimidate another person.
 Please note that this also applies to use of social media systems accessed from ACL systems.

-Use of computer facilities
+Use of Computer Facilities

 For the purposes of this document, Internet usage means any connection to the Internet via Web browsing, external email or news groups.